 Reviewers are encouraged to provide written comments to ensure that the IRB staff convey the modifications required and/or questions and concerns raised by the IRB completely, accurately and precisely.
 After the primary and secondary reviewers have presented the study and their review comments, the Chair opens the protocol up for discussion by the membership.
 The Chair and members may direct specific questions to the assigned reviewers or to other members with specific expertise or viewpoints.
-Only members who participate in the IRB review and discussion are allowed to vote.

 At the end of the discussion, one of the reviewers or another member makes a motion to approve, require modifications in the research (to secure approval), defer action on (pending receipt of additional information), or disapprove the protocol.
-The IRB may request more information be given to subjects when, in the judgement of the IRB, the additional information would add meaningfully to the protection of the rights, safety and/or well-being of the subjects.
 A vote on the motion is taken (for, against, or abstain) by show of hands or voice vote and recorded in the Minutes.
 All motions are decided by majority vote of the members present for the review.
 A quorum of the members of the IRB (more than one-half the members) must be present in order for the IRB to take a vote.

-Regulations & Guidance: DHHS 45 CFR 46.103(b) (4); 45 CFR 46.108(b); 45 CFR 46.109; 45 CFR 46.116(b) (5); FDA 21 CFR 50.25(b) (5); 21 CFR 56.108; OHRP Guidance on Written IRB Procedures and 45CFR 46.108(a)(3) and (4); OHRP Guidance on Continuing Review; FDA Information Sheets: Continuing Review after Study Approval
+Regulations & Guidance: DHHS 45 CFR 46.103(b) (4); 45 CFR 46.108(b); 45 CFR 46.109; 45 CFR 46.116(b) (5); FDA 21 CFR 50.25(b) (5); 21 CFR 56.108; OHRP Guidance on Written IRB Procedures; OHRP Guidance on Continuing Review; FDA Information Sheets: Continuing Review after Study Approval